This articles goes step by step on how to move Acctivate and its data to a new server.

 - Select Backup / Restore from the Database menu in Acctivate Database Maintenance on the NEW server.

-- Select the Restore option and choose the Company to be restored.
+- Select the Restore option and choose the Company from the drop-down to be restored.

 - Click View Sets... to load the database backup file.
-You should see only one Backup Set.
+Restore the latest set if there are multiple sets.

 - Select the Backup Set in the list and click Start Restore.